 Farming Simulator 17

-Business simulation does not always mean you are going to find yourself in an office. continues that trend.
-If you are looking for a laid-back simulation of life on the farm, Farming Simulator 17 lets you go hands-on and spend some time driving a variety of vehicles around doing jobs on your own farm or others.
-To be clear, this is still a business: At some point you are going to need to attend to those spreadsheets, and there are spreadsheets aplenty to show your profits and loss on every crop, and eventually livestock and forestry.
-Make the call on when to net the biggest gains from your goods and you can buy or lease new equipment to make the next season even better.
+Business simulation does not always mean you are going to find yourself in an office.
+Farming Simulator 17 lets you go hands-on and spend some time driving a variety of vehicles while doing jobs on your own farm or other farms.
+However, this is still a business, so at some point, you are going to need to attend to those spreadsheets.
+These will show your profits and loss on every crop, livestock and forestry.
+Make the call on when to net the biggest gains from your goods, and you can buy or lease new equipment to make the next season even better.